top of page

 When I looked into those eyes and saw the "Fleety" spark, I was hooked.

-I knew he was my dog, but he may have picked me first. 🐶
+I knew he was my dog — but he may have picked me first. 🐶

-Maybe it wasn’t my imagination? 😂
+Maybe it wasn't my imagination after all. šŸ˜‚

 Hudson:

-Hudson was supposed to be a girl.
-Please don’t tell him 😆.
-There was a female available that I was going to meet.
-While I was there, this boy puppy who kept coming over to me and hanging out.
-He was very calm and sweet.
+There was a female available that I planned to meet.
+But while I was there, a boy puppy kept coming over and hanging out.
+Calm, sweet, consistent.
 I knew he was supposed to be mine.
-After some negotiating.
-Hudson came home with me.
+After some negotiating, Hudson came home with me.

 Erwitt:

-Erwitt was different.
-He was from a new breeder, and I was on the waitlist.
-(Starting to see how I got to 5? 😀)
+Erwitt was from a new breeder, and I was on the waitlist.
+(Starting to see how I ended up with five? šŸ˜€)

 Prayerie: